atahanuz/lol-stats/readme.md

 # Notes
 - The program fetches data from op.gg .
-If op.gg is unavaible the program won't work.
+If op.gg is unavailable the program won't work.

 - Sometimes it takes long for op.gg to respond.
 In that case you may need to wait for 5-10 minutes.
 Track the progress from Python console, it should print the progress like:
 -